Flash-X/Milhoja/tools/milhoja_pypkg/docs/source/developers_guide.rst

 generator will need:

 * The byte sizes for every data type used in the DataPacket JSON input.
-* The language that is being used to run the task function.
-Either 'cpp' or 'fortran'.
-* A JSON input containing all information needed for each item in a data packet.
-  For specifications on this, read the DataPacket JSON section in the UserManual.

 Since an important aspect of the DataPacket is that it's as efficient as possible, there are a number of things to be considered when generating a new DataPacket subclass.

 First, since the data packets are being used on a remote memory deivce, the way the information in the DataPacket is stored should be appropriate for that device.
-Given that these DataPacket classes are mostly for use with a remote GPU, the data is copied over using the Struct of Arrays (SoA) pattern.
+Given that these DataPacket classes are primarily for use with a remote GPU, the data is copied over using the Struct of Arrays (SoA) pattern.
 This is a performant pattern for memory being used with GPUs.
 It's also used to overcome certain challenges in generating Fortran task functions.
 In order to effectively generate code following the SoA pattern, the DataPacket JSON defines various sections for specifying variables.
 For more information, see the